nsvgsh/sandbox/docs/api-contracts.md

 ## UI notes (local dev parity)
 - Level‑up: client shows a modal on level‑up with base reward details and a two‑step x2 flow.
 After ad/log, the modal displays the total x2 reward for clarity; the backend still applies only the incremental portion per `level_bonus_policy` and marks the ad as `used`.
 - Tasks (Offers): per‑task ad unlock with `intent='task:<id>'` is required; client shows `Claim (Xs)` within TTL and a success modal on claim.
 If TTL expires, the task remains in AVAILABLE and shows `Watch ad` again (no separate EXPIRED tab in the current UI).
+- Free Trial: partner tiles use Redirect; claim has no TTL.
+A readiness check (`GET /tasks/{id}/ready`) is used to flip CTA to Claim after redirect.
 - TTL countdowns in the UI are advisory; the server remains authoritative on acceptance.